microsoft/RulesEngine/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues.**

-You can use the button at the top to report a vulnerability.
+You can use the button at the top on [this page](https://github.com/timophe-91/RulesEngine/security) to report a vulnerability.

 Please include the requested information listed below (as much as you can provide) to help us better understand the nature and scope of the possible issue: